-Like all cancers, melanoma is described as a process of unregulated clonal growth.17 Typically melanocytes are found in the border of the epidermis and dermis layer.
+Like all cancers, melanoma is described as a process of unregulated clonal growth.
+Typically melanocytes are found in the border of the epidermis and dermis layer.
 Melanocytes that grow in a horizontal lentiginuous pattern appear on the skin as a freckle.
 Clusters of melanocytes can form to develop nevi.
-Mutations can result in nevi with pleomorphic features (i.e., variable cell and nuclei sizes and shapes) that have the potential to leave the epidermal border to locate in other areas of the skin.15 The two most common types of melanoma are superficial spreading and nodular melanoma.
+Mutations can result in nevi with pleomorphic features (i.e., variable cell and nuclei sizes and shapes) that have the potential to leave the epidermal border to locate in other areas of the skin.
+The two most common types of melanoma are superficial spreading and nodular melanoma.
 The vertical depth of the melanoma is directly associated with prognosis.
 The common locations for melanoma to occur vary in men and women.
-In men, melanoma is more common in the lower extremities, in particular, below the knee.18
+In men, melanoma is more common on the back and in the head and neck areas.
+In women, melanoma is more common in the lower extremities, in particular, below the knee.